 About this scheme

-Examples of eligible studies are:
+Examples of eligible studies include:

 - Validation of a novel target or pathway as a potential biotherapeutic drug target

 - The generation and pre-clinical testing of new biotherapeutic drug candidates

 - Re-positioning clinically validated biotherapeutic drugs in new oncology indications

 - Validation of novel combinations of biotherapeutic drugs or combinations of biotherapeutics with small molecule drugs (or other therapeutic modalities) in oncology indications

 - Application of novel technologies to improve the efficacy of biotherapeutic drugs

 This scheme does not fund preclinical development studies required for the initiation of clinical studies, including bulk synthesis/manufacture to GMP or toxicology to GCP.